steemfiles/ecency-vision/README.md

 ###### USE_PRIVATE

-If you are keeping the same "server" part, then set this to 0.
-You can modify the client and continue with the same server of ecency.app.
-You'll wont be able to use the special Hive-Engine tokens though.
+You should set this to '0' unless you're part of the ecency team.

 ###### PRIVATE_API_ADDR
 Should be a full address with protocol and port